Connor Joe Player Props: Pirates vs. Astros

 |Games w/1+ RBI

-- Astros pitchers combined to surrender 134 home runs (0.8 per game), the second-fewest in baseball.
+- Astros pitchers combine to rank 15th in baseball in home runs given up (11 total, one per game).

-- The Astros are sending Valdez (0-1) to the mound for his third start of the season.
+- The Astros are sending Javier (1-0) to the mound to make his third start of the season.

-- The lefty last appeared on Wednesday against the Detroit Tigers, when he threw seven innings, allowing two earned runs while giving up eight hits.
+- The righty last appeared on Wednesday against the Detroit Tigers, when he went six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.